-It’s not always necessary to polish your car every time you use a wax or glaze.
+It’s not always necessary to polish your car every time you use a wax and it is not necessary before using a glaze.
 Polishing should only be performed when necessary.
 Check out this article I’ve written that will tell you when you should polish your car.

 My favourite glaze is called Blackhole by a brand called PoorBoy’s.
 It’s incredibly easy to apply and remove and does an excellent job of filling in clear coat scratches and swirls.
 Plus it smells pretty nice too!

 Check out my paint protection favourites for more info.

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the blog to learn more about getting your car looking its best.